-This study was conducted to determine Saffron effect on semen analysis in men with idiopathic infertility.
+This study was conducted to determine the Saffron effect on semen analysis in men with idiopathic infertility.

 52 nonsmoker infertile men that have unsuccessfully tried other methods to solve their infertility problem were enrolled.
-They were administered 50 mg of Saffron for 3 month.
+They were administered 50 mg of Saffron for 3 months.
 It was mixed with milk taken 3 times a week.
-The results of semen analysis of before and after study were compared.
+The results of semen analysis before and after the study were compared.

 This study was conducted to evaluate the effect of Saffron on selective serotonin reuptake inhibitor (SSRI)–induced sexual dysfunction.

-Saffron has strong antidepressant effect that is a double advantage to its aphrodisiac effect and makes it a potential adjunct to SSRIs in treatment of depression but larger scale studies are needed.
+Saffron has a strong antidepressant effect that is a double advantage to its aphrodisiac effect and makes it a potential adjunct to SSRIs in the treatment of depression but larger-scale studies are needed.

-Saffron was always recommended to people who had infertility problem without them knowing the underlying mechanism.
+Saffron was always recommended to people who had infertility problems without them knowing the underlying mechanism.
 The consistency of the results kept the tradition alive.
-Now modern science is explaining the detailed mechanism that causes this effect and that is heartwarming for people with infertility problem.
+Now modern science is explaining the detailed mechanism that causes this effect and that is heartwarming for people with infertility problems.